top of page

 The hot springs at Mt.
 Princeton feel amazing, but if you’d like to explore more nearby options, there are several, each offering a unique vibe:

-• Cottonwood Hot Springs, cottonwood-hot-springs.com/colorado - A laid-back, peaceful vibe with mineral-rich pools with built-in rock benches and one in-pool rock “lounge chair,” as well as bodywork sessions and overnight accommodations.
+• Cottonwood Hot Springs, cottonwoodhs.com - A laid-back, peaceful vibe with mineral-rich pools with built-in rock benches and one in-pool rock “lounge chair,” as well as bodywork sessions and overnight accommodations.

-• Valley View Hot Springs, olt.org - About an hour away, this clothing-optional spot offers day passes (purchase in advance), bodywork sessions, and overnight accommodations.
+• Valley View Hot Springs, olt.org/valley-view-hot-springs-guidelines - About an hour away, this clothing-optional spot offers day passes (purchase in advance), bodywork sessions, and overnight accommodations.

 • For a full list of all the spots in this hot spring-rich area of the Colorado Rockies, visit https://www.uncovercolorado.com/hot-springs-near-buena-vista-co/.